 What Ghana can celebrate is the contribution that the private sector is making to tertiary education, and the growing number of distance education and sandwich programmes on offer in universities.
 As private access expands, this will reduce pressure on state funds so that more of it can then be used to support other education sectors.

-3. Reforming education in a competitive market driven global economy
+The new vision of education: Reforming education in a competitive market driven global economy: